Data Analysis and Mapping with Geostatistics| Training course

-Understand and master the use of geostatistics for data analysis and mapping.
+Understand and master the use of geostatistics for data analysis, surface mapping, property modeling, and uncertainty quantification.

 Objectives